lapikit/lapikit.dev/docs/components/aspect-ratio.md

 ---
 head:
   title: aspect ratio
-  description: 'Display your images and content with a perfect ratio thanks to AspectRatio.
-Simplicity and responsiveness for your Svelte components'
+  description: "Display your images and content with a perfect ratio thanks to AspectRatio.
+Simplicity and responsiveness for your Svelte components"
 title: aspect ratio
 subtitle: aspect ratio component
 section: components